First of all: Why the name “Red Book of Scotland”?

 Within ancient Gaelic culture it was usual for information of a genealogical nature to be written down in a “Leabhar Dearg,” or “Red Book,” thus, in view of that tradition, the choice of name for this particular project was a simple one.

 The Project’s Origins:

-It is a continual source of validation to the Project’s existence when extremely kind comments filter back from a variety of sources whom have used it in their own works.
-These include professional and amateur researchers alike, students, academics, authors, tv production personnel etc. I hope that you too find the Project’s work of some interest and perhaps even some use.
+It is a continual source of validation to the Project’s existence when extremely kind comments filter back to me from a variety of sources.
+These include professional and amateur researchers alike, students, academics, authors, TV production personnel etc. I hope that you too find the Project’s work of some interest and perhaps even some use.

-On a final and general note on genealogy, although no academic courses or associated qualifications were available either at the establishment of this project nor for at least two decades afterwards, it is heartening that several of Scotland's Universities once again recognise the importance and have established degree courses in Genealogy.
+On a final and general note on genealogy, although no academic courses or associated qualifications were available either at the establishment of this project or for at least two decades afterwards, it is heartening that several of Scotland's universities are once again recognising the importance of genealogy and have established degree courses.

 Help us to do more

 The Red Book Project is self-funding.
 If you find the information useful then please consider supporting us in some way.